johnlace1986/CommifyTechTest/README.md

 # Commify Tech Test

+This application can be used to load empoyee records into a HR system.
+It exposes a single `POST` endpoint which reads a file from the form data.
+This file is parsed into multiple employee records.

+The process for loading employees is ascynchronous.
+The `POST` endpoint will create background tasks for each employee found in the uploaded file and return a response once these tasks have been triggered but NOT completed.
+The reasons for this approach are:

+* It prevents an attempt to upload a large employee file from blocking the calling thread while is churns through all of the records
+* If there is an issue with a single employee record in the file, this will not adversely effect the others

 ## Database Creation

 This project uses Entity Framework Core as the ORM to talk to the underlying SQL Server database.
 To create the database before running the application for the first time, please follow these instructions: